Miloš Krstić (footballer, born 1988)

-Miloš Krstić (Serbian Cyrillic: Милош Крстић; born 19 November 1988 in Kragujevac) is a Serbian professional footballer who plays as a defender.
+Miloš Krstić (Serbian Cyrillic: Милош Крстић; born 19 November 1988) is a Serbian professional footballer who plays as a defender.
 He is currently a free agent.

 Career

 He made his first football steps in Voždovac, but have gained affirmation with Balkan Mirijevo.
 From season 2008/09 to 2010/11 the club had advanced from 5th to 3rd rank in Serbian football league system.
 Individually, Krstić had achieved even more by signing for Serbian SuperLiga side BSK Borča, thus became a player that had advanced through four ranks in only two years.
-In summer 2013 Krstić became player of Radnik Surdulica.
+In summer 2013, Krstić became player of Radnik Surdulica.

 Personal life

 Born in Kragujevac in central Serbia, but have never actually lived there, Krstić spent his infant years living in Priština, until NATO bombing of Yugoslavia in 1999.
 Apart from playing football, he had simultaneously attending education and got a diploma of a Faculty of Traffic and Transport Engineering at University of Belgrade.